 A wooden garden shed is straightforward to assemble and once erected can provide much-needed storage, a home for hobbying or a quiet spot to sit and enjoy your garden.
-Follow our simple instructions and we’ll show you how to build a storage shed so that it lasts for years.
+Follow our simple instructions and we’ll show you how to build a wooden shed so that it lasts for years.

 We’re using a shed with: